shtanriverdi/rocket-telemetry-system/README.md

 - The rocket telemetry systems have a 10% chance of sending "faulty data."
 - Real-time data from rocket telemetry systems is sent at 100 ms intervals.

-## Description
-This project involves developing a command control application for a newly established rocket launch station.
-The application must provide users with an interface to view the current status of rockets in the field in real-time and enable control of selected rockets through provided components.

-Additionally, users should be able to access real-time weather conditions via the interface to inform launch decisions based on environmental parameters.

 ### User Stories
 - As a user, I should be able to view all rockets in the field with their respective information.
 - As a user, I should be able to monitor the telemetry data and status of rockets in real-time.
 - As a user, I should be able to view the cargo content carried by each rocket.
 - As a user, I should be able to view the connection status of telemetry systems associated with each rocket.
 - As a user, I should be able to launch each rocket through the interface.
-- As a user, I should be able to monitor the current weather conditions in real-time.
+- As a user, I should be able to monitor the current weather conditions in real time.

 ## Development
 The application communicates with the provided backend application to fulfill the user stories outlined above.
 The backend exposes a REST API for retrieving rocket information and weather data.
 Additionally, each rocket has a telemetry service accessible via TCP for real-time data.